s017180/Watchdawg-2024/README.md

 * [User Manual](https://drive.google.com/file/d/12SfmIfrE4jO-iXsUcxjxSocopkPntey1/view?usp=sharing)- contains details regarding setup and use of WatchDawg & the Excel
 * [Match Scouting](https://www.youtube.com/watch?v=22WRLwfsiaw) - YouTube video instructions on game scouting
 * [Pit Scouting](https://www.youtube.com/watch?v=MEn6Ywp-T_4) - YouTube video instructions on pit scouting

-Excel Tutorial Coming Soon
+* [Microsoft Excel](https://www.youtube.com/watch?v=07z0OlxK7lk) - Youtube video instructions on microsoft excel

-* Note: We are not planning on expanding to other platforms thus far, but this may change in the future.
+Note: We are not planning on expanding to other platforms thus far, but this may change in the future.

 ## Why WatchDawg, and What is our Features?